Asthriona/Discord-Status-Images/README.md

 for me it would be: "http://localhost:3000/img/754359468275531906"
 ![](https://cdn.asthriona.com/i/2024/01/WindowsTerminal_240131_0752AM26864.png)

 That's it!
-You can now share it, set it as bio on Anilist, your GitHub profile, where ever you want :)
+You can now share it, set it as bio on Anilist, your GitHub profile, or wherever you want :)

 ## Contribute
 You may contribute to this repo, by opening a PR or requests features by opening an issue.